braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/locations_and_geofences.md

 ### Step 6: (Optional) Manually Request Geofence Updates

 By default, Braze automatically retrieves the device's location and requests geofences based on that collected location.
-However, you can manually provide a GPS coordinate that will be used to retrieve proximal Braze Geofences.
-To manually request Braze Geofences, you must disable automatic Braze Geofence request and provide a GPS coordinate for requests.
+However, you can manually provide a GPS coordinate that will be used to retrieve proximal Braze Geofences instead.
+To manually request Braze Geofences, you must disable automatic Braze Geofence requests and provide a GPS coordinate for requests.

 #### Part 1: Disable Automatic Geofence Requests